EnigmaCurry/curlbomb/README.md

 directly provide it to the client curl command.
 This avoids having to trust the client's CA root certificate store, and trusts your certificate explicitly.
 When generating a self-signed certificate with `--ssl`, the `--pin` option is turned on automatically.
-This makes the client command you have to paste/type much longer than it usually is, for example:
+Pinning adds some extra security benefits, but makes the client command you have to paste/type much longer than it usually is, for example:

     $ echo "whoami" | curlbomb --ssl
     WARNING:curlbomb.server:No SSL certificate provided, creating a new self-signed certificate for this session